-Documents and annotations are at the center of the WebContent [18] project, in which we are involved.
-The project is focused on building and maintaining warehouses of enhanced Web documents on specific topics, e.g., market survey for the EADS european company (with offices in several countries) or an intelligence survey/warehouse concerning news from online media, bloggers etc.
+Documents and annotations are at the center of the Web-Content [3] project, in which we are involved.
+The project is focused on building and maintaining warehouses of enhanced Web documents on specific topics, e.g., market survey for the EADS european company (with offices in several countries) or an intelligence survey/warehouse concerning news from online media, bloggers etc. concerning a specific area of the world.

 Content publication in WebContent applications is inherently distributed.
-Web documents are fetched by crawlers at different sites, possibly re-formatted, translated from one language to another, and published by the respective sites.
+Documents coming from the Web are fetched by crawlers running at different sites, possibly re-formatted, translated from one language to another, and published by the respective sites.
 Similarly, documents and annotations authored by domain experts are published from their sites.
 WebContent applications require that all sites be able to exploit all the published contents.
 One could have considered uploading all published content to a single site.
-However, this raises some scalability problems and introduces a single point of failure.
+However, this raises some scalability problems, which may require acquiring dedicated hardware, and introduces a single point of failure.